httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 * "effective-expiration-date": the value indicates the Effective Expiration Date (see {{storage-model}}) for the Expect-CT Host that failed the CT compliance check.
-The value is provided as a string formatted according to Section 5.6, "Internet Date/Time Format", of {{!RFC3339}}.
+The value is provided as a string formatted according to Section 5.6  of {{!RFC3339}}
+("Internet Date/Time Format").

 * "served-certificate-chain": the value is the certificate chain as served by the Expect-CT Host during TLS session setup.
 The value is provided as an array